ubyssey/volunteer/installation/docker.md

 # You may not be prompted for the password, and the curl operation may appear to have hanged.
 Simply type the password and press enter.
 curl https://storage.googleapis.com/ubyssey/dropbox/ubyssey.sql | mysql -u root ubyssey -p
 ```
-You should now be able to develop inside the Docker container and see your development version of the site on [localhost:8000](localhost:8000)

-**Manual Server Startup:**
+&nbsp;

+# Starting up the server:

+In the Terminal of VSCode, run the local server:

 ```bash
 #change to the directory your project is located in